 In the meat industry, for example, wastewater with a high organic load is produced during the cleaning of production plants.

-The wastewater must therefore be treated before it is discharged – as is the case at an animal rendering plant at a customer in Russia.
+The wastewater must therefore be treated before it is discharged – as is the case at an animal rendering plant.

 The customer is now using a proven concept.
 It consists of a Biomar® OMB aerobic treatment with intermittent denitrification/nitrification, followed by sludge separation in a membrane bioreactor with submerged ultrafiltration membranes.
 Large tanks were designed due to the high organic loads and the high demands on the effluent parameters, which are quite comparable with European direct discharge limits.
 Both bioreactors have a net volume of approx 5,800 m³ each, which leads to a wastewater retention time of more than two weeks, in these tanks.
 This is enough time for the wastewater to meet the limit values after treatment.